realworldocaml/book/en/maps-and-hashtables.md

 ```

 Note that, unlike the comparators used with maps and sets, hashables
 don't show up in the type of a `Hashtbl.t`.
-That's because hash tables
+That's because hash
-don't have operations that operate on multiple hash tables that depend
+tables don't have operations that operate on multiple hash tables that
-on those tables having the same hash function, in that way that
+depend on those tables having the same hash function, in the way that
 `Map.symmetric_diff` and `Set.union` depend on their arguments using
 the same comparison function.